cesarvr/okd-runner/README.md

 # okd-runner
-Write self-deploying Node.js applications for #OpenShift and soon in Kubernetes.
+Write self-deploying Node.js applications for *OpenShift* and soon in *Kubernetes*.